a-rey/google_RAT/README.md

 # google_RAT
-A RAT (Remote Access Tool) for Windows systems using google apps script as the middle man
+A remote access tool for Windows systems using google apps script as the middle man

 **NOTE:** Current limit to data upload and download is 8.5 MB.
 This is due to the [limits of google sheets](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/).

-## TODO
-* add timestamps to google drive output
-* implement data reset from `script.py` for a stale client

-## Setup
+# Setup

-### Deploying Google Server and Spreadsheet Database
+### Deploy Google Server and Spreadsheet Database
 * Create a fake Google account
 * Create a spreadsheet in the fake account's Google drive
 * Make it public: